 Lubar in 1991 laid the foundation for the concept of the Theta/Beta power ratio as a measure, which could discriminate ‘normal’ children from children with ADD, learning disorders and ADHD (Lubar, 1991).
 Many others investigated this measure further, with the clearest replication from Monastra et al. (1999) who demonstrated in a multi-center study in 482 subjects that using a single electrode location (Cz) they could classify with an accuracy of 88% children with ADHD based on the Theta/Beta power ratio.
 Since these initial findings many groups have further investigated the EEG in ADHD, mainly using computerized power spectral EEG analysis (FFT) and coherence.
-Boutros et al. (2005) using a meta-analysis incorporating more than 1100 subjects with ADHD/ADD concluded that increased theta activity in ADHD is a sufficiently robust finding to warrant further developing as a diagnostic test for ADHD, with data suggesting that relative theta power is even a stronger predictor.
+Recently, we also conducted a meta-analysis on the Theta/Beta ratio and reported that this measure is not a valid diagnostic measure, also see a recent commentary on this topic here.

 In contrast to the results described in the previous section on historical findings in the EEG from the pre-QEEG era, almost none of the recent studies report on alpha peak frequency (APF), but only on spectral power measures using fixed frequency bands in ADHD, whereas in the earlier studies clear relations have been reported between a slowed APF and behavioral measures such as hyperactivity (Stevens et al., 1968).
 It is well known that the frequency of alpha matures with age.
 Children 4 months of age have an APF of 4 Hz, those at age 12 months one of 6 Hz and those at age 3 years one of 8 Hz.
 A 10 Hz frequency on average is observed at 10 years of age (Niedermeyer & Lopes da Silva, 2004).
 Even in subjects older than 10 years of age a substantial variability in the individual APF is present where in some cases the APF might overlap with the fixed frequency bands labeled as ‘theta’ (4-8 Hz), which was already pointed out by Steriade et al. (Steriade, Gloor, Llinás, Lopes de Silva & Mesulam, 1990) and has prompted some researchers to individualize frequency bands based on the individual APF (Doppelmayr, Klimesch, Pachinger, & Ripper, 1998; Klimesch, 1999).
 Therefore, the often-reported excess theta in ADHD likely consists of both a slowed APF and real excess slow activity (theta).
 In chapter 2 (Arns et al., 2008) and chapter 4 (Lansbergen, Arns, van Dongen-Boomsma, Spronk & Buitelaar, 2011) this will be addressed in more detail, and the results will demonstrate that it is indeed the case that the frequently reported excess theta actually consist of 2 sub-groups, 1) excess theta and 2) a slowed APF sub-group.